 - What kind of student is Southridge looking for?

 - What makes Southridge different from other schools?

-- Does Southridge offer scholarships?
+- Does Southridge offer financial assistance?

 - How do we register for SSAT Testing and the Character Skills Snapshot?